Why Do I Need a Pikler Triangle And What The Heck Is it?

 The Pikler Triangle is associated with the Montessori method for learning, but it is actually based on observations of Dr. Emmi Pikler.
 Dr. Pikler believed in respectful child rearing and free movement and independent learning through play for young ones.

-If you are interested in reading my review of our Nugget Comfort, another imaginative toy we love, click here.
+Read review of our Nugget Comfort, another imaginative toy we love!

 My baby is already a climber and it scares me.
 Why would I want to encourage that more?